Ciprofloxacin: 7 things you should know

 - Ciprofloxacin belongs to a group of medicines known as fluoroquinolones (also called quinolones).

 - Ciprofloxacin may be used to treat a wide range of infections such as those occurring in the urinary tract, prostate, respiratory tract, sinuses, bones and joints, abdomen, and genital area.
-However, it is usually only used in the treatment of urinary tract infections, chronic bronchitis, and sinusitis when other alternative treatment options have failed or cannot be used.
+However, it should only be used for the treatment of urinary tract infections, chronic bronchitis, and sinusitis when other treatments have failed or cannot be used.

 - May be given as a preventive measure when people have been exposed to anthrax.

-- Effective against susceptible strains of a number of different gram-positive and gram-negative bacteria, for example: Staphylococcus aureus (methicillin-susceptible strains only), S. epidermidis (methicillin-susceptible isolates), S. pyogenes, Escherichia coli, Klebsiella pneumoniae and Pseudomonas aeruginosa.
-Also effective against Enterobacter cloacae, Proteus mirabilis, Proteus vulgaris, Providencia stuartii, Morganella morganii and Citrobacter freundii.
+- Effective against susceptible strains of several different gram-positive and gram-negative bacteria, for example Staphylococcus aureus (methicillin-susceptible strains only), S. epidermidis (methicillin-susceptible isolates), S. pyogenes, Escherichia coli, Klebsiella pneumoniae, and Pseudomonas aeruginosa.
+Also effective against Enterobacter cloacae, Proteus mirabilis, Proteus vulgaris, Providencia stuartii, Morganella morganii, and Citrobacter freundii.

-- Available as oral tablets, extended-release tablets, oral solution, eye drops and in an injectable form.
+- Available as oral tablets, extended-release tablets, an oral solution, eye drops, and in an injectable form.

 - Generic ciprofloxacin is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Diarrhea, nausea, abnormal liver function tests, vomiting, and rash.